-

 ROOF ANCHOR & STRUCTURAL ANALYSIS:

-Structural Deformations can occur through applied force or changes in weather or temperature.
+- Deformations and Abnormalities: Structural Deformations can occur through applied force or changes in weather or temperature.
 This is often seen in davits and fall protection anchors after years of use.

-Internal forces on materials of a structure can determine if there will be the strength to withstand over time and through external influences such as weather and other structural consequence.
+- Internal and External Forces: Internal forces on materials of a structure can determine if there will be the strength to withstand over time and through external influences such as weather and other structural consequence.

-The stresses placed on a structure such as wind in tall buildings or water on bridges piers can weaken the overall structure over time.
+- Stresses: The stresses placed on a structure such as wind in tall buildings or water on bridges piers can weaken the overall structure over time.
 We can determine what stresses will be imposed on a structure and how to proactively maintain it throughout its lifetime.

-Understanding support reactions for permanent or temporary facade access equipment is vital in the design of these systems.
+- Support Reactions: Understanding support reactions for permanent or temporary facade access equipment is vital in the design of these systems.

-We evaluate overall structural stability of the entire system as opposed to looking at only the temporary or permanent elements.
+- Stability: We evaluate overall structural stability of the entire system as opposed to looking at only the temporary or permanent elements.

 Proper structural analysis can save you time, money and help you to avoid dangerous situations on the job site.